Without an effective ecommerce sales funnel, you’re losing money.

 Heck, what’s more, interesting and explanatory than taking a look at some examples?

 Right here, we’ll take a look at some popular ecommerce funnel examples.
-And at the same time take a look at ecommerce businesses leveraging these funnels.
+At the same time, take a look at ecommerce businesses leveraging these funnels.

 Let’s dig deeper.